LearnYouSomeComputer/Tools-For-Programming/14-Typesetting-with-LaTeX.md

 What you need is a digital typesetting system that's equally as powerful!
 Writing one should only take a summer, so you set to work.

-In 1989 the first "finished" version of \TeX was completed.
+In 1989 the first "finished" version of \TeX was completed.[^further-reading]

 (Okay, you can stop being Don Knuth now.)